SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

   the raw, unmodified response is received from the `llmapis` layer.
 This logic is implemented in parallel by `post_process_llm_output` (for non-streaming) and the `$StreamingResponseHandler$` (for streaming) to ensure consistent behavior.

+* **Per-User Encryption & Directory Isolation**: When an `Authorization: Bearer <key>` header is present, all discussion files are stored under a hash-based subdirectory and encrypted at rest using Fernet symmetric encryption.
+  The API key is extracted at the API handler layer, threaded through the entire call chain via the `api_key` parameter, and stored on the `ExecutionContext`.
+Consumers derive the encryption key and directory hash locally using helpers in `encryption_utils.py`.
+When encryption is enabled, all log statements containing user content are automatically redacted via `sensitive_logging_utils.py`.
+Without an API key, behavior is unchanged (plaintext files, flat directory, full logging).
+See `Encryption.md` for the full developer guide.

 -----